 Preparing to leave the European Union

-The UK’s decision to leave the European Union (EU), known as “Brexit”, will have implications for businesses, individuals, the economy and the tax system.
+The UK’s decision to leave the European Union (EU), known as “Brexit”, has implications for businesses, individuals, the economy and the tax system.
+The UK should leave the EU at 11pm on 29 March, 2019, at which moment all EU treaties cease to apply to the UK.

 Negotiations for leaving and the UK’s future relationship with the EU are being overseen by the Department for Exiting the European Union.
-The latest version of the UK/EU Withdrawal Treaty was published in March 2018.
-The House of Commons Library published a Negotiations Update in June 2018, and the UK and EU have published a joint progress statement.
-On 12 July 2018, the government published a White Paper on the future relationship between the UK and EU.
-In addition, the House of Commons Library has compiled a useful selection of analysis and comment on Brexit.
+The latest version of the UK/EU Withdrawal Treaty was published in November 2018.
+The House of Commons Library has published a series of links to related documents.
+In December 2018 the government published an overview of the legal position on the Withdrawal Treaty.

 The key issues that make Brexit a very important and an immediate issue for businesses include: